The Conradian: Style Conventions

 Submissions

 Submissions to The Conradian should follow the style conventions of the current issue of the journal.
-As a general rule, submissions should conform to the most recent edition of The Chicago Manual of Style.
+As a general rule, submissions should conform to the most recent edition of The Chicago Manual of Style, to which the journal makes some modifications.
 Questions related to usage should refer to Fowler's Modern English Usage.

 Punctuation and Spelling

-The journal uses the so-called "Oxford comma" (thus, "A, B, and C" not "A, B and C") and uses double inverted commas.
+The journal uses the so-called "Oxford comma" (thus, "A, B, and C" not "A, B and C") and uses double inverted commas not single ones (thus, "Heart of Darkness", not 'Heart of Darkness').
 For citations, the use of three spaced points indicate an ellipsis in the original text; three unspaced points indicate an ellipsis introduced by the contributor.

 Citing Standard Works

-Citations from Conrad’s works are, unless a textual crux is involved, are to Dent’s Collected Edition (London: J. M. Dent & Sons, 1946-55) except for works published in The Cambridge Edition of the Works of Joseph Conrad (to date Almayer’s Folly, The Secret Agent, and Notes on Life and Letters).
+Citations from Conrad’s works are, unless a textual crux is involved, are, for the sake of convenience, to Dent’s Collected Edition (London: J. M. Dent & Sons, 1946-55) except for works published in The Cambridge Edition of the Works of Joseph Conrad .
+(For an up-to-date list of these, see the website of Cambridge University Press.)

-Neither Conrad's works nor The Collected Letters are to appear in the "Works cited" section since these editions are standard for all issues of the journal.
+Neither Conrad's works nor The Collected Letters are to appear in the "Works cited" section since these editions are standard for all issues of the journal and reference to them is made in the front matter of every issue.

 Citing Secondary Material